GregChung-IBFL/peloton-to-garmin/README.md

 ### Restricting Peloton workout types
 By default, all Peloton workouts are processed.
 However, you can optionally filter for only specific types of workouts, such as only cycling and running; all other workouts will be skipped.

 Specify a comma-separated list of workout types you want to allow.
-The values may be one or more of the following: cardio, circuit, cycling, meditation, running, strength, stretching, walking, yoga
+The values may be one or more of the following: bike_bootcamp, cardio, circuit, cycling, meditation, running, strength, stretching, walking, yoga

 Example:
 `-workout_types cardio,cycling,running,strength`